IML-DKFZ/values/README.md

    pip install -r requirements.txt
    ```

-### Structure of this repository
+### Running instructions

-This repository consists of three main parts which are in separate folders:
+Each of the following three folders contain separate README files with instructions how to reproduce the datasets, network training and inference, as well as experiment analysis, respectively:

 - datasets: This folder contains all the code to set up the datasets.
 This includes the used toy dataset    (toy_data_generation), the lung nodule dataset (lidc-idri) and the GTA5 / Cityscapes dataset (gta_cityscapes).
 - uncertainty_modeling: This folder contains the main part for training and inference of the various